 The reference implementation server is available at https://github.com/payid-org/payid.
 You can download the reference implementation server by cloning the repository at the command line:

 Boot up the PayID HTTP server and a Postgres database to develop against:

 npm run devEnvUp

 Create a PayID

 Now that you have a PayID server running, you can create a PayID.
-If your server was publicly accessible, other people could query your account information from your PayID server.
+If your server is publicly accessible, other people could query your account information from your PayID server.

 To create a PayID, with an XRP Ledger Testnet account, send this request to your server:

 PayID supports various payment networks.
 To create a second user with a Bitcoin testnet account, send this request to your server: